jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/intel.md

 # HWA Tutorial On Intel GPU

 This tutorial guides you on setting up full video hardware acceleration on Intel integrated GPUs and ARC discrete GPUs via QSV and VA-API.
+If you are on macOS, please use [VideoToolbox](/docs/general/administration/hardware-acceleration/apple) instead

 ## Acceleration Methods